arjunjayesh/arjunjayesh/README.md

 ### Hi there, I'm Arjun Jayesh 👋

-## A Tech Enthusiast, Photographer, Human Being and also a Software Developer!!
+## Human Being - Tech Enthusiast, Photographer and also a Software Developer!!

 - 🥅 2022 Goals: Level up in development skills
 - 🔭 I’m currently working on Python and it's associated frameworks.